Sultan-Alshehry/SDMO-2025-group-3-project/schedule.md

 4. Propose and create a new implementation for de-duplication compare the results.

 6. Implement unit tests.

 7. Generate quality report.

 8. Edit the program.

 9. Compare the program output before and after the tests.

 10. Write the testing plan report.

 11. Write the project report.

 ## Task Groups
 Here are the tasks split in groups, a task in a given group can only be worked on when the previous groups are completed

-group 0
+### Group 0

-Tasks:
+Members: Everyone

-1, 2
+Tasks: 1, 2

-group 1
+### Group 1

-Eemeli
-Jeeni
+Members: Eemeli, Jeeni

-Tasks:
-3, 4
+Tasks: 3, 4

-group 2
+### Group 2

-Riina
-Sultan
+Members: Riina, Sultan

-Tasks:
-6, 7
+Tasks: 6, 7

-group 3
+### Group 3

-Riina
-Sultan
+Members: Riina, Sultan

-8
+Tasks: 8

-group 4
+### Group 4

-Riina
-Sultan
+Members: Riina, Sultan

-9
+Tasks: 9

-group 5
+### Group 5

-Tuukka
-Pettri
+Members: Tuukka, Pettri

-10, 11
+Tasks: 10, 11

-## Schedule
+## Deadlines

-group 0 15/10 diff 1
+Group 0 deadline: 15/10

-group 1 20/10 diff 3
+Group 1 deadline: 20/10

-group 2 24/10 diff 2
+Group 2 deadline: 24/10

-group 3 26/10 diff 1
+Group 3 deadline: 26/10

-group 4 28/10 diff 1
+Group 4 deadline: 28/10

-group 5 31/10 diff 2
+Group 5 deadline: 31/10

 Final deadline: 11/2